 Obviously the goal here is to remove the over-glide or pause in your stroke.
 After last week's post we received many emails and comments on the blog from Overgliders asking how to go about doing this.
 Here's our overview:

 Don't think of this as being about reducing your stroke length, you may end up with a slightly shorter stroke but that's not the object of the exercise.
-In fact many Overgliders find that by improving their catch and propulsion (see below) their stroke actually lengthens despite removing the glide phase.
+Saying that, many Overgliders find that by improving their catch and propulsion (see below) their stroke actually lengthens despite removing the glide phase.

 Work on your catch technique by developing a continuous flowing catching action, engaging the water and pressing it backwards with a bent elbow.
 A poor catch technique presses the water downwards, to the side or even forwards with a dropped wrist.
 This adds a delay into your stroke because water is 800 times more dense than air and changing its direction takes time.
 By improving your catch you start to press the water backwards, helping it on its way, this takes less time and naturally lifts your stroke rate.